PhoebeIvana/cloud20-uas/README.md

 ### What is Apache Cloudstack

-Apache CloudStack is an open-source Infrastructure as a Service (IaaS) cloud computing platform designed to deploy and manage large networks of virtual machines.
-It is highly scalable, reliable, and easy to use, making it a popular choice for creating private, public, and hybrid cloud environments.
+Apache CloudStack is an open source Infrastructure as a Service (IaaS) cloud computing platform that is made to deploy and manage a massive virtual machine networks.
+It is one of the most popular option for developing a private, public, and hybrid cloud environments because of its scalability, dependability, and user-friendliness.

-### Why Use Apache Cloudstack
+### Why Choose Apache Cloudstack?

-Apache CloudStack is designed to simplify the process of setting up a cloud infrastructure.
-It abstracts the complexity of physical hardware, networking, and storage, enabling users to provision and manage resources easily through a unified interface.
+The purpose of Apache CloudStack is to make cloud infrastructure setup easier.
+How? through a single interface.
+Basically, it simplify users to manage resources by abstracting away the complexity of networking, storage, and physical hardware.

 ### Depedencies

 - MySQL
-  Apache CloudStack uses MySQL as its primary relational database system to store all configuration data, operational metadata, and system state.
-This includes user accounts, virtual machine details, network configurations, storage mappings, logs, and job histories.
+  Apache CloudStack uses MySQL for its primary database in storing all the configuration data, operational metadata, and also system state.
+The stored data also includes the user accounts, virtual machine details, logs, network configuratios, storage mappings, and job histories.

 - KVM (Kernel-based Virtual Machine)
-  KVM (Kernel-based Virtual Machine) is a virtualization technology built directly into the Linux kernel that allows a physical server to run multiple virtual machines (VMs) simultaneously, each with its own operating system and resources.
-KVM is one of the officially supported hypervisors by Apache Cloudtack and is commonly used due to its open-source nature, stability, and native integration with Linux.
-CloudStack uses KVM to create and manage virtual machines across physical compute nodes (also called hosts) in the cloud infrastructure.
+  KVM (Kernel-based Virtual Machine) is a virtualization technology integrated for the Linux kernel that allow a physical server to operate many virtual machines (VMs) at once.
+These VMs can have its own operating system and resources.
+KVM is one of the hypervisors that Apache CloudStack officially supports.
+This is done because of its stability, open-sorce status, and native Linux integration.
+KVM is used by CloudStack to build and manage virtual machines on physical computing nodes (hosts), within the cloud infrastruture.

 # Step 1: Ubuntu 24.04 LTS Installation